seismo-learn/links/README.md

 $ hugo server
 ```

-Then you can view the site by visiting http://localhost:1313 in you local browser.
+Then you can view the site by visiting http://localhost:1313 in your local browser.

 ## Contributing